 By now, you’ve likely seen one of our posts, ads, or emails about Aeroseal® DuctSealing from the Inside.
 But you might also question the need for Aeroseal or don’t understand exactly what it is or what it does or how it works.

-And We Get It.
+And We Get It

 Say What, Now?

 You may be familiar with “duct sealing” using mastic or tape, done by hand.
 And, if you needed THAT done, surely your HVAC contractor would do it for you – and they could.
 But as we all know, even duct tape (literally Duck Tape for ductwork) gets old and nasty and can come off.
 Same with mastic.
-Which means you still have leaks and then must go through the whole process again.
+This means you still have leaks and then must go through the whole process again.

 A Modern Solution

 Aeroseal is certainly a new way of solving an old problem.
 For one thing, the installation is computer-controlled, which is a big change from the type of handwork you’re used to having contractors do.
 Not only that, but it fills leaks in your ductwork with an aerosol filler that is sprayed in, much like insulation.
 But it’s also much more permanent.
 Aeroseal is guaranteed to work for 10 years.
 But more than that, stress tests show it will last as long as 40 years.